'The Greatest Beer Run Ever' Review

 Peter Farrelly, the newly claimed king of oversimplification of American history, has made his grand return from his fruitful Green Book campaign to bring us a, you guessed it, oversimplified take on American history.

-Staying within the same period as Green Book, but shifting locations across the world, Farrelly’s The Greatest Beer Run Ever (which he was able to rope Apple TV+ into fully funding, who have has now completely abandoned with an unceremonious dump onto their streaming platform) is here to tell you that the Vietnam War was bad for everyone involved, America included.
+Staying within the same period as Green Book, but shifting locations across the world, Farrelly’s The Greatest Beer Run Ever (which he was able to rope Apple TV+ into fully funding, which has now completely abandoned with an unceremonious dump onto their streaming platform) is here to tell you that the Vietnam War was bad for everyone involved, America included.
 Cue the dramatic reveal music.
 Of course, I’m only half-kidding.
-But that ironic reaction is understandable (and one that many critics share) for a film that has such broadly low ambitions and often overplays the same beats across a slightly-bloated 126-minute runtime.
+But that ironic reaction is understandable (and one that many critics share) for a film that has such broadly low ambitions and often overplays the same beats across a slightly bloated 126-minute runtime.

 Fortunately for Farrelly, just as he had two Oscar-caliber performances from Viggo Mortensen and Maherhshala Ali to shield him from some of the flack within Green Book, he has a more-than-capable Zac Efron to deflect most of the negatives here.
 The High School Musical alum has been willing to step outside of his comfort zone in the past couple of years, handing his dashing good looks over to filmmakers that can use them to their film’s advantage.
 Both Joe Berligner and Harmony Korine were able to deliver a wild one-two punch in 2019 with Extremely Wicked, Shockingly Evil and Vile and The Beach Bum.
 The Greatest Beer Run Ever seems to be the culmination of that hard work, as he delivers an effortlessly comedic performance with tinges of tragedy when required.